kwalczak80/melting-gerry/README.md

     Display the word the user was trying to guess.

 * **Implementation**

+    *The user did not guess the word.*

-    When the game is over, and the word is not guessed b the user, the word will be revealed and displayed on a new screen.
+    When the game is over, and the word is not guessed by the user, the word will be revealed and displayed on a new screen.

+    *The user did guess the word.*

     When the game is over and the word is guessed by the user, the word will be displayed on a new screen with a congratulations message.

 * **Testing**

-    Tests have been conducted numerous times to ensure that the word is displayed correctly when the game is over.
+    Tests have been conducted numerous times to ensure that the words are displayed correctly when the game is over.

 * **Result**

-    The user has the opportunity to find out what was the word they were trying to guess during the game
+    The user has the opportunity to find out what the word was they were trying to guess during the game.

 * **Verdict**

-    The test has passed all the criteria and works as planned.
+    The word that the user was trying to guess is displayed on the screen when the game is over.

 [Back to Top](#table-of-contents)